joshrest/joshrest.github.io/content/authors/Keffy-Kehrli/_index.md

 ---
 # Display name
-name: Alex Gil Gomez
+name: Keffy Kehrli

 # Username (this should match the folder name)
 authors:
-- Alex Gil Gomez
+- Keffy-Kehrli

 # Is this the primary user of the site?
 superuser: false